nicoleissa/MonthProgram/README.md

 You may use a text editor, such as Sublime, along with a command prompt on your device or an IDE, like VSCode, to run the program.

 ## Usage
-Birthdays.java file will be the file you want to run as this is the main class for the program.
+Month.java file will be the file you want to run as this is the main class for the program.

 ## Project Status
 Project is: complete.